hariseldon99/hariseldon99.github.io/MediaServer_notes.md

     printf "\n"
     printf " * Services :      Point any Web-Browser to http://"$IP_ADDRESS" for details\n"
-    printf " * DVD Ripping :   Insert the disk in the drive and it should be ripped automatically to the Jellyfin userspace\n" printf " * USB Drives :    USB drives are automatically detected and mounted\n"
+    printf " * USB Drives :    USB drives are automatically detected and mounted\n"
 ```
 </details>